nxtwave/angular-lazyload/README.md

 an Angular application, the top level source is the application module with only Angular specific text references to the feature modules.

-For lazy loading, only the main feature module is included as a dependency for the app module.
-The secondary feature modules are loaded on demand in the route definitions.
-It uses a third party module called ocLazyLoader for registration of the lazy loaded module.

 ## Application Module

 We make these modifications to the application module: